Homeoem-odm-catalog

 General questions for starting an OEM/ODM private label project.
 Category pages cover format-specific details.

-How do you formulate a body wash that feels clean but does not dry skin in tropical climates?
+How do you formulate an aftershave that feels cooling but not overly drying?

 Next step